Generic Name: protriptyline (Oral route)

 - trouble sleeping

-- twisting movements of body uncontrolled movements, especially of face, neck, and back
+- twisting movements of body uncontrolled movements, especially of the face, neck, and back

 - unusual behavior